 After all, I’m not a politician. 🙂

-My wife and I have health insurance and the basic insurance necessary for our truck and Airstream, but at the moment, that’s it.
+My wife and I have a healthshare plan and other insurance that covers the basic costs necessary for our truck and Airstream, but at the moment, that’s it.

 How did you find health insurance, life insurance, etc?

-We use Liberty Healthshare.
-It’s one of the most popular and well-known health options among full-time RVers because you’re treated like cash-paying patients at hospitals.
+We use Liberty Healthshare – it’s NOT insurance because it’s not regulated by the insanely complex set of health laws.
+But, it’s also one of the most popular and well-known health options among full-time RVers because you’re treated like cash-paying patients at hospitals.
 No primary care physician.

 If you travel for a living like we do – and aren’t retired military, you don’t have the luxury of heavily subsidized health care or choosing a single doctor as your primary physician.
 As travelers, you need to be able to go to any hospital at any time.